 Scientists recently trialed a method that uses anthrax to attack bladder cancer.
 The approach was successful in experiments using both human and animal tissue.
 They hope that in the future, it might serve to treat a range of cancers.

 Additionally, bladder cancer often returns following its removal, making repeat treatments a common feature of the disease.

 Standard treatments for bladder cancer are invasive and time consuming.
 The person undergoing treatment must sit for at least 2 hours with a bladder full of cancer-killing compounds.

 For this procedure, doctors most commonly use the drugs mitomycin C and Bacillus Calmette–Guérin (BCG).
 Side effects, which include urinary symptoms, fever, an inflammatory response, and cystitis, are common.

 To add to these issues, BCG is currently in short supply.
 It is clear that we need better treatment options for this type of cancer.

 Researchers from Purdue University in West Lafayette, IN, are looking in unlikely places for a solution.
 Currently, they are investigating the use of anthrax toxin, which the bacterium Bacillus anthracis produces.
-The researchers published their most recent findings in the International Journal of Cancer.
+The researchers published their most recent findings in the

 So-called umbrella cells protect bladder cells from coming into contact with urine, and they do this in several different ways.
 Firstly, they form tight junctions, where the cell membranes of adjacent cells connect to form a barrier.